jfowkes/pycutest/docs/install.rst

 * Python 2.7 or Python 3 (http://www.python.org/)
 * CUTEst (see below)

-Additionally, the following python packages should be installed (these will be installed automatically if using *pip*, see `Installing PyCUTEst using pip`_):
+Additionally, the following python packages should be installed (these will be installed automatically if using *pip*, see `Installation using pip`_):

 * NumPy 1.11 or higher (http://www.numpy.org/)
 * SciPy 0.18 or higher (http://www.scipy.org/)

-Note: PyCUTEst only supports Mac and Linux currently.
+**Please Note:** *currently PyCUTEst only supports Mac and Linux.*

 Installing CUTEst on Linux
 --------------------------